- Your personal data – what is it?

 - Data controller

 The data controller responsible in respect of the information collected on this website is THE PAROCHIAL CHURCH COUNCIL OF THE ECCLESIASTICAL PARISH OF WALTON HOLY TRINITY, AYLESBURY.
-Our data protection registration number is TBC.
+As a not-for-profit charity, we are not required to register with the Information Commissioner’s Office (ICO) so have no registration number.